Harar Hyenas: Feeding Africa’s Most Terrifying Wild Animal

 Its extinction from the Old Continent was largely influenced by the loss of grassland.
 This left space for species that adapted better to the forest – wolves and humans.

-Spreading of humans and their activities in Africa again threatened spotted hyenas’ natural habitats.
+The spreading of humans and their activities in Africa again threatened spotted hyenas’ natural habitats.
 The animals started looking for new homes.
 Surprisingly, instead of retreating, hyenas hit back, which is in line with the concept of retaliation that sometimes shapes their behavior.

 In the last decades, they approached even the densely populated cities such as the Ethiopian capital Addis Ababa.